Top 10 South Devon Mother’s Day Ideas

 Cockington Court Craft Centre

 If the two of you appreciate the finer things in life, a wander around Cockington won’t go amiss.
-This lovely mansion and gardens is home to art galleries full of its resident artists’ work.
+This lovely mansion and gardens dates back to the Domesday book but is now home to art galleries full of its resident artists’ work.
 It’s a haven for creativity and a brilliant place to source a unique, handcrafted gift for Mum.

-The gardens are also lovely and, at only a mile from Torquay, it’s a wonderful place to walk to from Lincombe Hall Hotel & Spa.
+At only a mile from Torquay, Cockington Court manor house and garden a wonderful place to walk to from Lincombe Hall Hotel & Spa.

 Visit Agatha Christie’s holiday home on the banks of the River Dart.
 Christie called it a ‘dream house’; as ever she nailed the description.
 It is an oasis with graceful woodland and renowned camellia gardens.
 The house itself has a spellbound quality.
 The National Trust has kept it as it was in the 1950s, when Christie and her family entertained friends there during Spring, Summer and Christmas holidays.

 You can picture Christie everywhere, and some of her characters, too.
 Visitors report an eerie atmosphere when the river mist rolls in.
 But it was home to one of the most prolific detective authors.
 Psychosomatic or not, the house was the setting for Dead Man’s Folly.